-Current KU students students should add the pre-respiratory care interest code to their file.
+Current KU students should add the pre-respiratory care interest code to their file.
 This does not affect the designated major.
 Most KU students begin college study in the College of Liberal Arts and Sciences.
 During your first semester, contact a respiratory care adviser to plan course work so prerequisites will be met on time.

 It is recommended that students apply to the respiratory care program while completing the prerequisites so advising can be provided along the way.